simp/simp-doc/docs/changelogs/latest.rst

 ..
 IMPORTANT::

-   Be aware that ``firewalld`` rules do not support hostnames.
-IP addresses must be used.
-This may impact your use of any manifests that contain ``iptables::listen::*`` resources, including resources from some SIMP modules.
+   Be aware that ``firewalld`` rules do not support hostnames; IP addresses must be used.
+This may impact any manifests that contain ``iptables::listen::*`` resources, including resources from some SIMP modules.
 You will have to change hostnames to IP addresses for the affected resources when using ``firewalld``.